tanoManzo/notes/Generative AI & LLMs.md

 ![[Pasted image 20240717143614.png]]
 - Scope: as narrow as possible.
 For instance: ![[Pasted image 20240717143741.png]]
 - Select: work with existing model or train from scratch
-- Adapt and align mode: assess the performance of the chosen model on the assigned task(s)
+- Adapt and align mode: assess the performance of the chosen model on the assigned task(s) ![[Pasted image 20240717144240.png]]
--
+- Application Integration: Optimize and deploy, additional infrastructure.